API Status Get API Key

 }

 A successful result returns the list of Channel types.
-If an error occurs, it will appear in the errors array.
+If an error occurs, it appears in the errors array.

-In rare cases, a query may need to return a user-recoverable error.
-When this applies, the query uses a union payload, the same pattern as mutations.
-For example, if fetching a post requires the user to reconnect their channel, the response includes a typed error:
+In rare cases, a query may need to return a recoverable error.
+When this applies, we use a union payload, the same pattern as mutations.
+For example, if fetching a post requires reconnecting a channel, the response includes a typed error:

 type PostSuccess {